tpbarron/jetsonhardware/README.md

-# jetsontk1_i2c_sensor_interface
+# jetsontk1_sensor_interface
-Library interface for sensor access on the NVidia Jetson TK1 via I2C
+Library interface for sensor access on the NVidia Jetson TK1 via I2C and SPI